AZLK: Post-Soviet period

 In the early 1990s AZLK still remained one of the largest auto companies in the USSR.
 Design and experimental work was prepared to create a new model car (sedan M-2142) and an engine plant.

+As of 2022, the brand restarted production in the Russian market with the use of licensed Chinese vehicles making use of a factory that was once owned by Renault.